 Edoardo gave concerts and recitals in Cesena at “Sala Concerti Luigi Dallapiccola”, in Vicenza at “Sala Concerti del Conservatorio” and at “Palazzo Leoni Montanari”, in Bassano at “Palazzo Roberti”, in Belluno at “Ex Chiesa di Santa Maria dei Battuti”, in the city hall of Roana, in Bruxelles at “Kleine Zavel Concert Hall”, at the “Royal Concert Hall” with the Rachmaninov’s Third Concerto Op.30, at the “Schouwburg De Lawei” in Drachten, at the “Singelkerk” in Amsterdam and in Leeuwarden at the "Doppsgezinde Kerk".
 Edoardo plays often in duo with the cellist Wytske Holtrop with whom has also been interviewed by Omrop Fryslân radio/tv in August 2016.
 Edoardo is also a nature photographer, specialized in landscapes and nightscapes.
-He was a pioneer in night photography being one of the first photographers to succesfully shoot the "arched Milky Way" using his own particular panoramic technique.
+He was a pioneer in night photography being one of the first photographers to succesfully shoot the "arched Milky Way" by using his own particular panoramic technique.
 He has been published on "The Daily Telegraph", Fotografia Reflex, Meridiani Montagne, Asferico, National Geographic, he collaborated with the British company Bracroft Media which allowed him worldwide publications of his night-portfolio stories and he has been published on the book "Dolomiti Photo - The great photographers of the Dolomites".
 A complete interview is online on RewindMagazine.
-He has been finalist at the prestigious Sony World Photography Award in 2011 with the his famous "The Crown of the Dolomites", which was also the most popular image in 1x.com for over three years.
+He was finalist at the prestigious Sony World Photography Award 2011 with his famous "The Crown of the Dolomites", which was also the most popular image in 1x.com for over three years.
 Together with his Dreamerlandscape's former colleagues, he exposed his portfolios in several photo exhibitions.